BathML/learning-git/README.md

 - Q: Can I see a __log__ of the commits that have been made on this repository?

 - Q: What are some Graphical User Interfaces(GUI, pronounced "gooey") that I can use with Git?

-GitKraken, SourceTree, Git
+- A: GitKraken, SourceTree, Git

 - Q: I have accidentally staged something I don't want to commit.
 Can I __reset__ only that file?